-(IS-BAO 15.1.2, 15.1.5.1.f.
-15.1.10; IS-BAO Internal Audit Manual; NBAA Management Guide 3.7)
+(FAR 135.431; AC 120-79A; ARGUS Platinum 8.3; NBAA Management Guide 3.7; IS-BAO 15.1.2, 15.1.5.1.f, 15.1.10.1)

-(Documentation) Audits are also accomplished to collect information.
-Data relating to maintenance performance can indicate areas for improvement.
-Routine data examples include component tear-down reports and individual component failure rates.
+(Documentation) Audits are also accomplished to collect information and identify trends.
+Data relating to maintenance performance can indicate areas needing improvement.
+While the FAA does not mandate specific data to be collected, they do expect a process that ensures the data is useful and meets the intent of the CASS requirement.
+Routine data examples include component teardown reports and individual component failure rates.
 Non-routine data may include service difficulty reports and unscheduled parts replacement.
 Non-routine events may include uncontained engine failures and lightning strikes.
 The cause of any recurring discrepancy or negative trend should be researched and documented.
 The results of preventive actions are then communicated to appropriate maintenance technicians.